vrnimje/Inverted-LQR-Bot-Eklavya/Notes/Vedant/Bipolar_Stepper_Motor.md

 Microstepping control divides each full step into smaller steps to help smooth out the motor’s rotation, especially at slow speeds.
 For example, a 1.8 degree step can be divided up to 256 times, providing a step angle of 0.007 degrees (1.8 ÷ 256), or 51,200 microsteps per revolution.

 Microstepping is achieved by using pulse-width modulated (PWM) voltage to control current to the motor windings.
 The driver sends two voltage sine waves, 90 degrees out of phase, to the motor windings.
 While current increases in one winding, it decreases in the other winding.
 This gradual transfer of current results in smoother motion and more consistent torque production than full- or half-step control.
+It requires a constant current source, where we can modify its magnitude, to achieve the desired steps.
+This is achieved using a microstepping IC, like A4988.

 (Pulse-width modulation (PWM), or pulse-duration modulation (PDM), is a method of reducing the average power delivered by an electrical signal, by effectively chopping it up into discrete parts.
 The average value of voltage (and current) fed to the load is controlled by turning the switch between supply and load on and off at a fast rate.
 The longer the switch is on compared to the off periods, the higher the total power supplied to the load.)